What is it?

 - Memory and thinking skills (cognitive function).
 Early research shows that taking a single dose of blueberry may improve learning in children ages 7-10 years.
 But it doesn't help with most types of learning and it doesn't help children read better.

 - Depression.
 Some people that have a clot in one of the vessels in the brain may experience depression.
 In those people with depression, they may be more likely to have infections in the GI tract.
 Some research suggests that taking blueberry extract daily for 90 days can reduce symptoms of depression and also reduce infections in this group of people.

-- Arthritis in children (juvenile arthritis).
-Early research shows that drinking blueberry juice daily while using the medication etanercept reduces symptoms of arthritis better than the medication alone.
+- Arthritis in children (juvenile idiopathic arthritis).
+Early research shows that drinking blueberry juice daily while using the medication etanercept reduces symptoms of arthritis in children better than the medication alone.
 Drinking blueberry juice might also reduce side effects caused by etanercept.

 - Bad circulation.

 - Peyronie disease (build-up of scar tissue in the penis).

 - Preventing cataracts and glaucoma.